 Mother.
 Fighter.
 Nevadan.

 One of the most pivotal moments of my life was when my very wanted first baby was born, John.
-The pregnancy and delivery were a rough start, little did I know what was in store for our lives when he started to lose his language, eye contact, and struggled to make sense of his little world.
+We didn’t know what was in store for our lives when John started to lose his language, eye contact, and struggled to make sense of his little world.

 “Your son has autism, I don’t know what you can do about it, but in the meantime, I can write a prescription”.